citrix-workspace/microapps-middleware-sample-o365/README.md

     1. Tick Calendars.ReadWrite
     2. Tick Mail.Send
 4. Select Add permissions to complete the operations
+5. Select "Grant admin consent" to activate all of the permissions

  Configure the app client authentication.
 1. Select "Authentication" from the left menu